forest-snow/CMSC828L/Problem Set 2/README.md

 * The code you give us should be a formality, everything should be laid out in the pdf or clearly explained in Jupyter notebook (in English and without a bunch of extra outputs)

-* If you're on the fence about Python+pdf vs a jupyter notebook, please use Python+pdf (it's easier for us to grade) -Please include seperate .pdf, .py, or jupyter files for each model
+* If you're on the fence about Python+pdf vs a jupyter notebook, please use Python+pdf (it's easier for us to grade)
+  * Please include seperate .pdf, .py, or jupyter files for each model

 * Making submissions shorter faster/easier to grade is better for both of us (please don't be unnescesarily verbose)